PHS Language & Assessment Guide

 Undue Hardship

-The limit to which an employer must accommodate before it becomes dangerously expensive or disruptive to operations.
+The legal limit to which an employer must accommodate an employee's disability before it becomes dangerously expensive, creates a safety risk, or is significantly disruptive to operations.

 VVictim Services & Vicarious Trauma